-Scope by asset class: Public equity and equity-like assets (including private equity, real estate and infrastructure), fixed income (corporate bonds only) mapped to equity and credit in the Reference Portfolio are included.
-All other strategies and holdings are currently excluded from the footprint.
-We refer to these asset classes as the "LTCAP Sub-Portfolio" or the "Sub-Portfolio."
-Holdings in these asset classes in the absolute return hedge fund portfolio and the alternative credit portfolio are excluded.
+Scope by asset class: Public equity and equity-like assets (including private equity, real estate, and infrastructure), and fixed income (corporate bonds only) in the LTCAP portfolio are included in the footprint (referred to as the "LTCAP Sub-Portfolio" or the "Sub-Portfolio").
+All other strategies and holdings in the LTCAP portfolio are currently excluded.
+All holdings in the absolute return hedge fund portfolio and the alternative credit portfolio are excluded from the footprint.

-The reporting criteria against which the select performance metrics will be assessed is as follows:
+The reporting criteria against which the select performance metrics will be assessed as follows:

-Management's internally developed criteria as outlined in UTAM's 2022 Carbon Footprint Report.
+Management's internally developed criteria as outlined in UTAM's 2023 Carbon Footprint Report.